-One of the reasons why 403 forbidden errors occur is corrupted .htaccess file.
-The big news is that fixing a corrupted .htaccess file will only take you a few minutes with the help of your FTP manager.
+One of the reasons why 403 forbidden WordPress error occurs is corrupted .htaccess file.
+You can fix a corrupt .htaccess file in a few seconds with any FTP manager.

 First, login to your server using FTP, download .htaccess file which is located in the same location where folders like /wp-content/ wp-admin /wp-includes/ are located.

 After that, you need to download .htaccess file on your computer for safe side.
 Then delete the .htaccess file from your server.

 Now refresh your website and check out if WordPress 403 error is resolved or not, if not then this confirms that your .htaccess file is corrupt.
 If WordPress 403 forbidden error still persists, then you need to move to the next step.

 Log in to your WordPress admin dashboard for generating a fresh .htaccess file.
 Go to Setting → Permalinks page.
 After that just click on the Save Changes button at the bottom of the page.
 It will generate a fresh .htaccess file.